microsoft/vscode-docs/docs/editor/codebasics.md

 Once you are done with your task, you can individually remove files from the working files section, or you can remove all files from the working files section by using the **Close All Files** action.

->**Tip:** You can type `kb(workbench.files.action.workingFilesPicker)` to navigate the list of working files from quick open without having the explorer visible.
+>**Tip:** You can type `kb(workbench.files.action.workingFilesPicker)` to navigate the list of working files from file picker without having the explorer visible.

 ## Configuring the Editor